-As discussed in section "Introduction," the fundamental characteristic that distinguishes analog from digital computation is that the state space is continuous in analog computation and discrete in digital computation.
-Therefore, it might be more accurate to call analog and digital computation continuous and discrete computation, respectively.
-Furthermore, since the earliest days, there have been hybrid computers that combine continuous and discrete state spaces and processes.
+As discussed in Sec.
+B, the fundamental characteristic that distinguishes analog from digital computation is that the state space is continuous in analog computation and discrete in digital computation.
+Therefore it might be more accurate to call analog and digital computation continuous and discrete computation, respectively.
+Furthermore, since the earliest days there have been hybrid computers that combine continuous and discrete state spaces and processes.
 Thus, there are several respects in which the state space may be continuous.

-In the simplest case, the state space comprises a finite (generally modest) number of variables, each holding a continuous quantity (e.g., voltage, current, charge).
-In a traditional GPAC, they correspond to the variables in the ODEs defining the computational process, each typically having some independent meaning in the analysis of the problem.
+In the simplest case the state space comprises a finite (generally modest) number of variables, each holding a continuous quantity (e.g., voltage, current, charge).
+In a traditional GPAC they correspond to the variables in the ODEs defining the computational process, each typically having some independent meaning in the analysis of the problem.
 Mathematically, the variables are taken to contain bounded real numbers, although complex-valued variables are also possible (e.g., in AC electronic analog computers).
-In a practical sense, however, their precision is limited by noise, stability, device tolerance, and other factors (discussed below, section "Characteristics of Analog Computation").
+In a practical sense, however, their precision is limited by noise, stability, device tolerance, and other factors (discussed below, Sec.
+C.4).

-In typical analog neural networks, the state space is larger in dimension but more structured than in the former case.
+In typical analog neural networks the state space is larger in dimension but more structured than in traditional analog computers.
 The artificial neurons are organized into one or more layers, each composed of a (possibly large) number of artificial neurons.
-Commonly, each layer of neurons is densely connected to the next layer.
-In general, the layers each have some meaning in the problem domain, but the individual neurons constituting them do not (and so, in mathematical descriptions, the neurons are typically numbered rather than named).
+Commonly each layer of neurons is densely connected to the next layer (i.e., each neuron in one layer is connected to every neuron in the next).
+In general the layers each have some meaning in the problem domain, but the individual neurons constituting them do not (and so, in mathematical descriptions, the neurons are typically numbered rather than named).